german-m-garcia/mk-ros/README.md

 ## Workspace setup

-Check out this project to some local directory, e.g. ~/ros-makeblock, in order to use the .rosinstall file to set up the ROS workspace:
+Check out this project to some local directory, e.g. ~/ros-makeblock, in order to use the .rosinstall file to set up the ROS workspace.
+There are two variants, one for the robot on board computer, and one for a computer that remotely controls the robot:

 $ mkdir ~/ws

-$ wstool init src  ~/ros-makeblock/rosinstall/.rosinstall
+$ wstool init src  ~/ros-makeblock/onboard/.rosinstall

 $ catkin init